christophscheuch/website/content/publication/demand-uncertainty.md

 publication_short = "Work in Progress"

 # Abstract and optional shortened version.
-abstract = "Reward-based crowdfunding allows entrepreneurs to sell claims on future products to finance investments.
-Entrepreneurs thereby generate demand information and may condition their investment decisions on it.
-I characterize the profit-maximizing crowdfunding mechanism in a setting where consumers have private information about product valuations and entrepreneurs face uncertainty about possible reservation prices.
-Entrepreneurs may finance all viable projects by committing to prices that decrease in the number of pledgers, which grants consumers with high reservation prices information rents.
-However, if the information rents exceed a threshold, entrepreneurs prefer fixed high prices that preclude financing of demand states with low reservation prices." abstract_short = ""
+abstract = "Reward-based crowdfunding allows entrepreneurs to sell claims on future products to finance investments and at the same time generate demand information that benefits screening for viable projects.
+I characterize the profit-maximizing crowdfunding mechanism when the entrepreneur knows neither the number of consumers who positively value the product, nor their reservation prices.
+Entrepreneurs can finance all viable projects by committing to prices that decrease in the number of pledgers, which grants consumers with high reservation prices information rents.
+However, if information rents exceed a threshold, entrepreneurs prefer fixed high prices that lead to no financing in states with low reservation prices." abstract_short = ""

 # Featured image thumbnail (optional)